Esinko/AstroneerRconClient/README.md

 <br>
 If an argument contains a space, use " in the start and at the end of the argument.
 <br>
-Here's a list of commands exposed to the rcon client and how to use them.
+Here's a list of commands exposed to the RCON client and how to use them.
 Not all of these work due to bugs, or they might be disabled.
 <br>
 The (?) symbol in the description means that the use case of the function (command) is unknown.
 <br>